jacklpayne/Dolphinwavve/README.md

 ## Getting Started

 Ensure you have the JUCE library and its Projucer project manger installed, and then point it to the cloned directory.
-Alternatively, access the .vst3 from the build directory and use your preferred plugin host.

 ## License